Gordon Wilson (Scottish politician)

 Robert Gordon Wilson (16 April 1938 – 25 June 2017) was a Scottish politician and solicitor.
 He was the leader of the Scottish National Party (SNP) from 1979 to 1990, and was SNP Member of Parliament (MP) for Dundee East from 1974 to 1987.
 He was Rector of the University of Dundee from 1983 to 1986.

 Background

-Wilson was born in Govan, Glasgow, the son of Elizabeth Murray and Robert George Wilson, a butcher's van driver.
+Wilson was born in Glasgow, the son of Elizabeth Murray and Robert George Wilson, a butcher's van driver.
 He was educated at Douglas High School for Boys on the Isle of Man, and the University of Edinburgh, where he graduated with a Bachelor of Laws degree.
 Following graduation, Wilson qualified as a solicitor, and worked for T.F.
 Reid Solicitors in Paisley from 1963 until his election as an MP in 1974.